1967 NHL expansion: Background

-The NHL had been an early leader in television broadcasting, both in Canada and the U.S. However, by 1960, its TV contracts had expired, and the league had none until 1963.
-The owners saw that the televising of other sports had enhanced the images of those leagues' players, and feared that this would provide leverage at salary time.
-Already, players were starting to get legal help in negotiating contracts.
-Additionally, the league did not want to change game start times to suit the networks.
+The NHL had been an early leader in television broadcasting, both in Canada and the U.S. With expansion approved, national American network broadcast rights were purchased on September 22, 1966, when the CBS network paid $3.6 million for a three-year contract to broadcast a "Game of the Week" in NTSC color.
+Some owners saw that the televising of other sports had enhanced the images of those leagues' players, and feared that this would provide leverage at salary time.